 Daughter Edna Ruth "Edney" Tharp (1894-1971) was born on June 2, 1894 in Somerset County.
 She married Clement Isaac "Clem" Troutman (1894-1965).
 The couple's two children were Dolly Bishop and Edward Troutman.
 At the end, she was admitted to the Schroyer Rest Home in New Paris, PA.
 At age of about 76, she passed away there in 1971.
 Funeral services were led by Rev. Leroy Logsdon.
 Her remains are in eternal sleep in Palo Alto Hilltp Cemetery in Hyndman.

 Son Roy William Tharp (1897-1951) was born on Feb.
 11, 1897 in Hyndman, Bedford County.
-He joined the employ of the Baltimore and Ohio Railroad and became an engineer.
+He joined the employ of the Baltimore and Ohio Railroad and became a fireman and then an engineer.
 Their longtime home was in Cumberland, Allegany County, MD, at the address of 225 Race Street.
 On Sept.
 21, 1922, at the age of 25, Roy married Elva A. Mason (1900-1984).
-Together, the pair bore an only son, Donald Tharp.
+Together, the pair bore an only son, Donald L. Tharp.
 Sadly, he died at Memorial Hospital in Cumberland just two days before Christmas 1951.
 The body was laid into forever repose in Hillcrest Burial Park in Cumberland, with Rev. Leonard Wright officiated at the funeral service held in the home of Roy's mother and then at Grace Methodist Church in Cumberland, led by Rev. Allen Fisher.
 Elva outlived her husband by more than three decades.
 She died in 1984.